Jon285/linux-system-prog/README.md

 # linux-system-prog
-Exercices and examples using the Linux API
+Exercices and examples from 'The Linux Programming Interface'.